-2. Get a non-toxic mattress:
+2. Get a non-toxic mattress or toppers:

 Choose a mattress made of natural materials like latex, lamb fleece, cotton or wool, instead of synthetic materials like polyurethane foam.
 Polyurethane foam often emit volatile organic compounds (VOCs) that have been linked to a variety of health problems*, including headaches, dizziness, and respiratory issues.

 3. Choose natural materials for bedding, pillows, duvet and sleepwear.

 Good quality bed sheets and sleepwear are essentials for a good night sleep.
 Although very popular, polyester bed sheets often contain harmful substances such as formaldehyde, flame retardants, and heavy metals.
 Instead, try natural fibers natural organic fibers like organic cotton, bamboo, linen, and hemp that are breathable and more comfortable, and also free from harmful chemicals.

 Likewise for pillows, duvet and blankets, avoid synthetic materials** and choose natural fibers such as kapok, wool, cotton, latex or buckwheat to reduce toxins in your bedroom and improve the quality of your sleep.

 4. Avoid using synthetic air fresheners and candles.